Human–AI interaction: Research on the psychological impacts of AI

+A 2026 review of this literature organized the findings around perceived competence and perceived warmth.
+It reported that people who use generative AI tend to rate themselves as more competent but less warm, while observers rate them lower on both dimensions, an asymmetry attributed to observers lacking access to the user's reasons for turning to the tool.
+Reported downstream effects include reduced willingness to hire or reward users, and a tendency among users to conceal their use of the technology.

 Although AI provides a wide range of information and suggestions to its users, AI itself is not free of biases and stereotypes, and it does not always help people reduce their cognitive errors and biases.
 People are prone to such errors by failing to see other potential ideas and cases that are not listed by AI responses and committing to a decision suggested by AI that directly contradicts the correct information and directions that they are already aware of.
-Gender bias is also reflected as the female gendering of AI technologies which conceptualizes females as a helpful assistant.
+Gender bias is also reflected in the female gendering of some AI chatbots, conceptualizing females as a helpful assistant.